kai824/tp/docs/UserGuide.md

 <box type="info">

-**Restrictions on parameters:**
+**Restrictions on parameters**

+**Names:**
-* Names should only contain alphanumeric characters, spaces, and these special characters: `()/@-',._`.
+* Should only contain alphanumeric characters, spaces, and these special characters: `()/@-',._`.
-* Names cannot be blank and cannot be longer than 50 characters.
+* Should not be blank and should not be longer than 50 characters.
-* Names cannot start with special (non-alphanumeric) characters.
+* Should not start with special (non-alphanumeric) characters.

+**Phone numbers:**
-* Phone numbers should only contain numbers (no letters or other special characters).
+* Should only contain numbers (no letters or other special characters).
-* Phone numbers cannot be blank and cannot be longer than 20 characters.
+* Should not be blank and should not be longer than 20 characters.

+**Email addresses:**

-* Emails should be of the format local-part@domain and adhere to the following constraints:
+Should be of the format `local-part@domain` and adhere to the following constraints:
-* 1. The local-part should only contain alphanumeric characters and these special characters: `+_.-`.
-The local-part may not start or end with any special characters.
+1. The local-part should only contain alphanumeric characters and these special characters: `+_.-`.
+The local-part should not be blank and should not start or end with any special characters.
-* 2. This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels separated by periods.
+2. The domain name is made up of domain labels separated by periods.
 The domain name must:
-*    - end with a domain label at least 2 characters long.
+   * end with a domain label at least 2 characters long.
-*    - have each domain label start and end with alphanumeric characters.
+   * have each domain label start and end with alphanumeric characters.
-*    - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+   * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-* 3. The email should not be longer than 50 characters.
+3. Should not be longer than 50 characters.

+**Tags:**
-* Tag names should not contain `/` or `\` and should not be longer than 50 characters.
+* Should not contain `/` or `\`, should not be blank, and should not be longer than 50 characters.

+**Attribute names and values:**

-* Attribute names and values should not contain `/`, `\`, or `=`.
-* Attribute names and values should not be longer than 50 characters.
+* Should not contain `/`, `\`, or `=`, should not be blank, and should not be longer than 50 characters.
 </box>

 <box type="info">